ember-learn/cli-guides/guides/writing-addons/index.md

 You can add static assets in the `public/` directory in your addon, and they will automatically be merged into the public directory in the host app under a folder with the name of your addon.

-For example, if your addon is published to NPM as `@foo/my-awesome-addon`, and it contains an image at `public/icon.png`, the host app can reference it as `/@foo/my-awesome-addon/icon.png` in CSS or JS.
+For example, if your addon is published to npm as `@foo/my-awesome-addon`, and it contains an image at `public/icon.png`, the host app can reference it as `/@foo/my-awesome-addon/icon.png` in CSS or JS.